Quinn Gray: Kansas City Chiefs

 On October 22, 2008, Gray was signed by the Kansas City Chiefs after quarterbacks Brodie Croyle and Damon Huard were placed on injured reserve.
 In a game against the Buffalo Bills in week 11, Gray made his only appearance of the season when he came in during the last minutes of a blowout.
 He completed 6 straight passes on his first drive, including a touchdown to Dwayne Bowe.
 On his next drive, he completed another pass and topped off his dominant performance with a 27-yard run as time expired.
 This would be the highlight of his career.
 The Chiefs released Gray on March 11, 2009.

 New York Sentinels

 Gray was signed by the New York Sentinels of the United Football League on August 5, 2009.
 He was released before the team's 2010 season began in Hartford, Connecticut.

 Coaching career

 In 2017, Gray became head coach at Lincoln High School in Tallahassee, Florida.
 He left the position in 2020 to become quarterbacks coach at Alcorn State University.

-Albany State

 On January 23, 2023, Albany State hired Gray to be their next head coach.